stolsma/mediastore/README.md

 ### Deleting an album

+Authentication scope: `admin`

+Possible actions:
-You can delete an album (identified by `:AlbumID`) by sending an `admin` authenticated HTTP DELETE request:
+1. You can delete a defined album (identified by `:albumID`) + related media item relations.
+2. If @me is a user id then effective `read` permission for that user, for that album will be revoked (i.e. the album will not be accessible for that user anymore).

 ````
-DELETE https://[MediaStore hostname]/data/@me/album/:AlbumID
+DELETE https://[MediaStore hostname]/data/@me/album/:albumID
 ````

 Answer: